LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 Intent Builder includes an advanced Model Tester that’s available in domains where you train model versions, i.e., in domains  that use LivePerson NLU v2 or a 3rd-party NLU engine.

-The Model Tester lets you define a set of utterances that you can test against the intents in the domain.
-You define the test set, and then you run the test against a specific model version.
-By repeating the test with the next model version, and then comparing the reports, you can determine if the model is improving or degrading from one version to another.
+The Model Tester provides broad testing coverage for the domain and helps you to determine if the model is improving or regressing from one version to the next.
+The general workflow is this:

+1. Define a set of utterances (test phrases) to test against the intents in the domain.
+2. Run the test against a specific model version, and evaluate the report.
+3. Improve the domain and retrain, and/or improve the test set.
+4. Re-run the test against a different model version.
+5. Evaluate the report, and compare reports.

+You can download test reports and comparison reports.

 ### Add phrases to the test set
 In a domain, there are three ways to add a phrase to the Model Tester’s test set: